 Most condo policies include a small amount of Coverage A automatically- $1,000 is common.
 With the bare walls concept, you're responsible for insuring your Unit.
 Depending on how your Unit is defined will determine how much Coverage A you need.

 For example, if your Unit is defined as "drywall inward", you may need a Coverage A amount of $20,000 to cover cabinets, counter tops and other items that are attached to the walls.

 If your agreement is Broad Form, then you are responsible for insuring your personal property, which is Coverage C. You get to set the amount of coverage you need.
 Perhaps that's $25,000 or even $100,000.
 But that number is dependent on how much "stuff' you need to insure.
 And if you ever question what is considered Coverage C, I always offer this example: Imagine turning your condo upside down.
 Whatever falls out is personal property.

 Due to condo living's increasing popularity it's important to know how the different agreements impact your condo insurance coverage.
-Read Part 2 of this series- it discusses the differences between the home insurance policy and condo insurance policy- and there are differences you need to know about!
+Read Part 2 of this series- it discusses the differences between the Ohio home insurance policy and Ohio condo insurance policy- and there are differences you need to know about!
 You want to make sure you have the proper coverage to properly protect you in the event of an individual claim or condo association claim.
 And we're here to help you navigate and explain the differences.

 Concerned your condo isn't covered the way it should be?
 Or that you have gaps in your current coverage?
 Call or click for your Ohio condo insurance quote today!